 - Durham University, Southampton University, Royal Agricultural University

 Each year, approximately 25 pupils apply to both Oxford and Cambridge, with around four to six receiving offers.
-In 2022 there were 10 pupils who applied for Medicine.
+In 2023 all candidates for Oxford and Cambridge met their offers.

 We are also delighted in the increasing interest in work-based learning options and applications for degree apprenticeships in particular.
 Recent leavers have applied to companies as diverse as JP Morgan, GCHQ, WSP, Cisco, PwC, BT and The Royal Navy.